driver1357/cellwise-clustering/README.md

 }

 ##################################
-### Obtener primeros A's, W y W.reduc con regresión robusta y primera asignación
+### Get first A's, W and W.reduc with robust regression and first assignment
-###  (esta parte es lenta: se podría hacer regresión normal y definir r[i,k] con la suma de los 60% residuales más pequeños)
+### (this part is slow: you could do normal regression and define r[i,k] with the sum of the smallest 60% residuals)

 for (k in (1:K)){
   #Datos centrados